Bernard Stiegler, translated by Daniel Ross

 €30.00

-The second volume of What Is Called Caring?, entitled The Lesson of Greta Thunberg, is forthcoming in spring 2025.
+The second volume of What Is Called Caring?, entitled The Lesson of Greta Thunberg, is also forthcoming in 2025.
 Both works are part of Pensées soignées, K. Verlag's new series of works-in-translation dedicated to relaying how intellectuals and activists in the non-Anglophone world are thinking about care and caring about thought.
 By proliferating new concepts, models, and tools, the series aims to address the tragedies of our diminished and imperiled historical moment.

 Bernard Stiegler (1952–2020) was a philosopher, founder of the Ars Industrialis group and the online school pharmakon.fr, and director of the Institute for Research and Innovation, which he created within the Centre Pompidou.
 His research focused on social, political, economic, epistemological, and psychological changes caused by technological and scientific development linked to the “digital revolution.”
 He was the author of numerous works and considered one of the most influential European philosophers of the twenty-first century.